 Value creation in the Internet of Things: Mapping business models and ecosystem roles.
 Technology Innovation Management Review, 8(3).)

 It is important to understand the underlying infrastructure and players required to create an IoT value proposition.
 One IoT system by itself has limited value, however a connected network with open source data allows more business models to be developed, leading to greater value creation.

 Heini’s research and expertise led her to be a project lead for SynchroniCity, a European Union funded project over 2 years.
 According to their website, SynchroniCity is opening a global market, where cities and businesses develop IoT- and AI-enabled services to improve the lives of citizens and to grow local economies.
 It is funded by the European Union for EU Countries and has partners in South Korea, Switzerland and Mexico.

 There are existing networks including Open & Agile Smart Cities network and EUROCITIES which represented one-third of the 55 new city applications.
-As this is only a 2-year project by the European Union, it is important that existing networks have the opportunity to tap into this funding to accelerate ideas as well as create stronger foundations for concepts moving forward.
+As this is only a 3-year project by the European Union, it is important that existing networks have the opportunity to tap into this funding to accelerate ideas.
+It is also important to create stronger foundations for concepts moving forward.
 You can read more about it here.

 Principles for creating a scalable IoT ecosystem

 There have been some great activities including the Smart Cities Week that happened in Sydney last year, bringing together thought leaders in this space.

 As we are getting into election season, the Smart Cities Council also announced a proposed plan for party endorsement which can be read here.